Skip to content

 npx xript validate mod-manifest.json

-The validator auto-detects whether a file is an app manifest or a mod manifest based on the presence of fragments or entry fields.
+The validator auto-detects whether a file is an app manifest or a mod manifest based on the presence of fills, entry, or the legacy fragments field.

-For cross-validation (checking that a mod’s fragments target valid slots):
+For cross-validation (checking that a mod’s fills target valid slots and hold the capabilities those slots gate):

 Terminal window